geoserver/geoserver/doc/en/developer/source/programming-guide/testing/index.rst

 JUnit
 ^^^^^

-The well known `JUnit <http://junit.org>`_ framekwork is the primary test library used in GeoServer.
+The well known `JUnit <http://junit.org>`_ framework is the primary test library used in GeoServer.
 The current version used is Junit 4.x.
-While it is possible to continue to write JUnit 3.x style tests with JUnit 4 it is required that developers write in the JUnit4 style with annotations.
+While it is possible to continue to write JUnit 3.x style tests with JUnit 4, new tests should be written in the JUnit4 style with annotations.

-Current version: 4.10
+Current version: 4.11

 XMLUnit
 ^^^^^^^

 The `XMLUnit <http://xmlunit.sourceforge.net>`_ library provides a convenient way to make test assertions about the structure of XML documents.
-Since many components and services in GeoServer speak XML it is a very useful library.
+Since many components and services in GeoServer output XML, XMLUnit is a very useful library.

 Current version: 1.3